 If you practise mindfulness, at meal-times, a big part of you really wants to focus on and enjoy the food.
 However, if the idea of stares and unwanted attention from strangers at restaurants gets too overwhelming for you to manage, you can counter this by having a Kindle with you all the time.
 That way, while you’re eating, you can set the Kindle on the table and read it, or at least pretend to read it.

 Another method is to bring earphones out while you’re exploring places.
 You can plug them in without actually listening to anything.
+In some cities, people wear earphones everywhere.
 The intention is to help you blend in like the locals do if they do that, especially in developed cities that are full of expats!
 Also, you can listen to podcasts or music while travelling between places.

 Bring a journal (& pen)

 I love scribbling notes down in a little journal, especially travel reflections and documenting the days.
 When you’re on your trip, the days can become quite a blur and memories fuzzy.
 You can either do this while having a coffee at the cafe, or at nights before bed-time.

 If writing is too much of a hassle during travelling, there’re many editing apps that you can use too.
 I like Day One, a none-public journalling app that allows you to input words and photos.
 By the end of every day, my daily documentation is completed!
 You can export your journal into PDF files to keep!

 So there you have it, my top tips for enjoying solo trips better as an Introvert!

 Disclosure: This blogpost contains affiliate link(s).
 If you make a booking through the link(s), my website receives a really tiny commission at no extra costs to you.
 The commission helps to offset costs to keep up with this website, your support is much appreciated!

 • How to take your first solo trip & enjoy it!

 • How it was like to travel solo in Santorini